hybridmachine/WD65C02_FPGA/README.md

 # WD65C02_FPGA
- This is an FPGA based microcomputer with a physical 65C02 central processor.
+ This is an [FPGA](https://www.xilinx.com/products/boards-and-kits/1-54wqge.html) based microcomputer with a physical 65C02 central processor and an Artix 7 FPGA.
 This project is aimed at
  * Learning FPGA based system design and interfacing with physical chips
  * Learning basic microcomputer architecture
  * Learning low level assembly.